Often year after year, we hear about bullion thefts, and they typically pertain to some small fry inside job or novice thief.

 Much of this is often unknown eastern history for many westerners.

-It in fact remains a great tool for nationalistic fervor in now China.
-As well as a lasting force of resentment amongst many other Asian nations when asked of their feelings on Japanese culture and history.
+It remains an excellent tool for nationalistic fervor is now China.
+As well today, this historical tragedy is still a constant force of resentment amongst many other Asian nations when asked of their feelings on Japanese culture and history.

-Instead of simply invading and ransacking without much plan (e.g. Nazis), the Imperial Japanese often kidnapped and tortured their way into recouping as much plunderable treasure as a nation might have within it.
+Instead of merely invading and ransacking without much plan (e.g., Nazis), the Imperial Japanese often kidnapped and tortured their way into recouping as much plunderable treasure as a nation might have within it.

 Thank you for visiting us at SD Bullion.